cosmos72/twin/README.md

 --------------------------------------------------------------
-Twin - a Textmode WINdow environment, by Massimiliano Ghilardi
+Twin - a Textmode WINdow environment
 --------------------------------------------------------------

-Version 0.8.1
+Version 0.9.0

 Twin is text-based windowing environment with mouse support, window manager, terminal emulator, networked clients and the ability to attach/detach